 The AuthProxy plugin allows the client certificate to be automatically selected for mutual authentication without requiring the user to manually pick a client certificate from the available certificate list.

-Note that this configuration does not apply to Android.
-Instead of having an application keychain like iOS, the Android has a system keychain.
+Instead of having an application keychain like iOS, the Android counterpart is the system keychain.
 It is not possible to automatically select a certificate from the system keychain the first time - the application needs permission from the user to use a keychain certificate.
-AuthProxy on Android uses SharedPreferences to store the aliases the application has permission to use.
-When the application gets restarted, it remembers from previous sessions whether it has permission to use an alias and will not show UI for the user to select a certificate unless it has to.
-On Android this behaviour is fixed and does not change based on the autoSelectSingleCert configuration.
+Android uses SharedPreferences to store the aliases the application has permission to use.
+When the application gets restarted, it remembers from previous sessions whether it has permission to use an alias and will not show the certificate picker unless it has to.

 This method in the AuthProxy plugin allows you to configure this behavior in the application: